mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/multi-cloud/README.md

 # MongoDB Atlas Provider -- Multi-Cloud Advanced Cluster
-This example creates a project and a Multi Cloud Advanced Cluster in all the available cloud providers.
+This example creates a project and a Multi Cloud Advanced Cluster with 2 shards.

 ## Dependencies